MateoWasClaimed/CopyTool/README.md

 **The file list must be a .txt file!**

 *Version (?.?.a) doesn't open up a console to see which files were found and which not.
-However if you want this you have to download version ?.?.b. (cooming soon)*
+However if you want this you have to download version ?.?.b.*

 This tool is completely free to use for both commercial and private.